Pato546/structpro/README.md

 **`StuctPro`** is a structural analysis and design software.

-_A compressive description of the project is underway_
+_A comprehensive description of the project is underway_